Rent regulation in New York: Warehousing

-Because rent regulation limits the amount of rent a landlord can legally collect from tenants, many landlords warehouse their rent regulated units and avoid advertising vacancies.
+Because rent regulation limits the amount of rent a landlord can legally collect from tenants, some landlords warehouse their rent regulated units and avoid advertising vacancies.
 With the passing of the New York's Housing Stability and Tenant Protection Act of 2019, landlords are no longer able to legally increase rent upon vacancy in rent stabilized units; previously, landlords were legally allowed to raise rents up to 20% between tenants to recoup construction cost.
 Many landlords do not fill their vacant rent stabilized units, as the operational and renovation costs may exceed the legal maximum rent.
-As of 2022, there are roughly 20,000 vacant rent stabilized apartments in New York City.
+As of 2025, there are over 50,000 vacant rent stabilized apartments in New York City out of a total of 960,000 rent stabilized apartments.

 Frankensteining

-Frankensteining is a legal loophole which allows landlords to convert a rent regulated unit into a market rate unit.
-By combining a rent regulated unit with another unit (either combining a market rate unit with a rent regulated unit or merging two rent regulated units), the new unit becomes market rate.
+Frankensteining was a legal loophole which allowed landlords to convert rent regulated units into market rate units.
+By combining a rent regulated unit with another unit (either combining a market rate unit with a rent regulated unit or merging multiple rent regulated units), landlords could collect market rate rent.
+In 2023, New York lawmakers passed a bill banning the practice.

+Illegal deregulation

+Until the high-rent threshold was abolished in 2019, it was possible to (often by dubious means) remove rent-regulated or rent-controlled status from apartments in New York, converting them into market rate units.
+Illegal deregulation sometimes occurs when landlords inflate the costs of renovations or improvements to justify raising the rent of a rent-regulated apartment to a level that exceeds the deregulation threshold.
+Under rent regulation laws, landlords are allowed to increase the rent of a rent-regulated apartment if they make significant improvements or renovations to the unit (1/40th of renovation costs can be added to the rent price).
+The cost of these improvements can be passed on to tenants in the form of higher rent.
+When the rent exceeds a certain threshold, the apartment can be deregulated, meaning it no longer falls under rent control or rent stabilization laws and can be rented at market rates.